6 Best Free Knowledge Base Software in 2024 (+ Free Trials)

 - See a list of 10 knowledge base companies that offer free trials here.

 Free is my favorite number.

 However, free isn’t always the right price for your knowledge base software.

-In my time with ScreenSteps — a knowledge base software solution for supporting companies that can’t afford employees to make mistakes — I’ve researched many different knowledge base software services.
+In my time with ScreenSteps — a knowledge ops solution that includes all the same tools as a knowledge base — I’ve researched many different knowledge base software services.